-When couples decide to end their marriage, they have several options.
-Of these, the traditional litigated divorce is the least advantageous to the couple.
-It often results in fighting and bitterness, and the dissolution of a once-strong partnership into all but enmity.
-A mediated divorce, on the other hand, allows couples to maintain respect and partnership while making the best decisions for themselves and their family.
+A mediated divorce allows couples to maintain respect and partnership while making the best decisions for themselves and their family.
 Here are several ways you can ensure a successful divorce mediation process.

 Honesty is the Best Policy

-Be brutally honest during the process.
-This doesnt just mean with your former partner and the mediator, but with yourself.
-Remember that in many cases nobody is completely blameless.
-The more frank you can be about your situation, the better off youll be.
+Be brutally honest (yet tactful) during the process.
+This doesn’t just mean with your former partner and the mediator, but with yourself.
+The more frank you can be about your situation, the better off you’ll be.
 In fact, in most cases, you are not permitted to withhold information.
-Anything you hold back will only hurt.
+Anything you hold back could hurt you in the long run.

 Speaking of fairness, be fair in all your dealings.
 Start with a reasonable offer rather than an extreme one.
-Be open about what youd like to get out of the procedures, but also be willing to give a little.
+Be open about what you’d like to get out of the process, but also where you’d be willing to give a little.
 If your spouse makes a counteroffer that may not be exactly what you want but still seems legitimate, you should seriously consider it rather than dismissing it outright.

 Seek Divorce Mediation Progress